 The Arts program connects students to humanity through hands-on projects that require inquiry, curiosity, correlation, response, and analysis.

 The Pennington Arts program prepares students for careers that require the skill sets listed above and participation in the arts as both avocation and vocation.
-The upper level classes and extracurricular activities provide students with the necessary skills and experiences to pursue the arts at the college level and beyond.
+The Middle School classes explore courses in each of the three disciplines during the school day and related arts activities outside of the daily schedule.The upper-level classes and extracurricular activities provide students with the necessary skills and experiences to pursue the arts at the college level and beyond.